xlab-si/xopera-docs/docs/cli.rst

         use all policy triggers, but just one or two, which you can specify with by trigger's full name or its event using ``--trigger/-t`` option.
-        It is also recommended that you use the ``--notification/-n`` switch for the path to the notification file (usually a JSON file) that includes changes (e.g. metrics from monitoring tool) that will be exposed to TOSCA interfaces as ``notification`` variable (for example in Ansible playbooks you can use Jinja2 ``{{ notification }}`` template to retrieve and parse the notification file contents).
+        It is also recommended that you use the ``--notification/-n`` switch for the path to the notification file (usually a JSON file) that includes changes (e.g., metrics from monitoring tool) that will be exposed to TOSCA interfaces as ``notification`` variable (for example in Ansible playbooks you can use Jinja2 ``{{ notification }}`` template to retrieve and parse the notification file contents).